robgietema/obviel-bootstrap/README.md

 **obviel-bootstrap** is an integration of the Bootstrap CSS and Javascript framework with Obviel.

-This package provides Obviel controls for the most common Bootstrap controls like grids, table, navbars, tabs and alerts.
+This package provides Obviel controls for the most common Bootstrap controls like grids, tables, navbars, tabs and alerts.